chkware/HEAD/README.md

 # DOCS

-All `dochk` planning docs.
+All `chkware` planning docs.

 #### Introduction

-`dochk` is a cli application the automates web fetching & testing.
+`chkware` is a cli application the automates web fetching & testing.
 Think like you're able to maintain source code, but without writing it.
 Completely based on YAML configuration, and very less keywords and functionality to learn.